 Governor Morrisey Proclaims Dignity Day

-WDTV coverage announced that Governor Patrick Morrisey has proclaimed September 15, 2025 as “Dignity Day” in West Virginia, to be observed each year on the third Monday in September.
-The proclamation honors those who lived, died, or survived time in the state’s public institutions, while affirming the dignity of individuals facing mental-health challenges today.
+WDTV reported that Patrick Morrisey proclaimed September 15, 2025 as Dignity Day in West Virginia, to be observed each year on the third Monday in September.
+The observance, established at the request of the West Virginia State Hospital Initiative Inc. through Project Dignity, honors those who lived, died, or survived time in the state’s public institutions and affirms the dignity of individuals facing mental-health challenges today.

 Everything we do, every program we operate, every delivery we make, and every step forward we take is possible because of the people who choose to believe in this work.
 This includes those who have given directly, supported our fundraisers, volunteered their time, offered their services, or simply shown up to remind us that this mission matters.